Chart Color Schemes

 Aintree lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population for the Aintree statistical area (Lv2) is around 14,298.
-This reflects a significant increase since the 2021 Census, which reported a population of 7,982 people.
-The growth of 6,316 people (79.1%) is inferred from AreaSearch's estimation of the resident population at 12,738 following examination of ABS data released in June 2024 and an additional 1,288 validated new addresses since the Census date.
-This results in a density ratio of 2,124 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The Aintree (SA2)'s population growth since the 2021 census exceeded both the national average (9.7%) and state averages, marking it as a significant growth leader in the region.
-This growth was primarily driven by interstate migration contributing approximately 85.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Aintree is around 14,440.
+This reflects an increase of 6,458 people since the 2021 Census, which reported a population of 7,982.
+The change is inferred from the resident population of 12,737 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,292 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,145 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Aintree's 80.9% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, exceptional growth is predicted for the Aintree statistical area (Lv2) over the period from 2025 to 2041, with an expected population increase of 25,422 persons.
-This reflects a total gain of 179.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward, exceptional growth is predicted over the period with the area expected to grow by 25,684 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 178.9% in total over the 17 years.

 Frequently Asked Questions - Population